 If we have not heard from you by this time we will call the contact numbers provided in order to gain a reason for the absence.

 Click here for a flowchart of the procedures to support your child's attendance.

-Is your child too poorly for school or nursery?
-New advice will help you decide
+Is your child too poorly for school?

 On the website is a list of common childhood illnesses and conditions from conjunctivitis to head lice, as well as symptoms such as a high temperature and a sore throat and what these might mean.
 There is advice about what to do and when a child should return to education after being treated.